 Traditionally, these five books were thought to have been written by Moses.
 Even Jesus used Moses' name.
 But scholars now are almost certain this is impossible.
 Some reasons are obvious, such as when Moses' death is mentioned or when Moses is called "humble," since Moses would not have done so.
 There are more delicate reasons we'll go into.

-not write the five books of Moses is part of the Documentary (or Source) theory ("Documentary Hypothesis"); namely that there were several texts that were then combined, called "redacted."
+The belief that Moses did not write the five books of Moses is part of the Documentary (or Source) theory ("Documentary Hypothesis"); namely that there were several texts that were then combined, called "redacted."
 These texts are then called "redactions" (edited).
 The Editor is the Redactor ("R").

 The sources are, in usual order of their composition, J, E, D, P. These stand for Jehovah, Elohim (or El), Deuteronomy, and Priest.